Kenneth E. Brewe

 Ken also represents clients in civil litigation matters, including injury claims.
 He has successfully tried or mediated well over a thousand cases and regularly serves as a private mediator in family-law matters.

 Ken has received recognition for his work and client advocacy.
-He has been named a Top 100 Trial Lawyer in Washington State by the American Trial Lawyers Association, a SuperLawyer annually since 2001, by Washington Law and Politics Magazine, has received Martindale’s Hubbell’s highest attorney rating.
+He has been named a Top 100 Trial Lawyer in Washington State by the National Trial Lawyers Association, a SuperLawyer annually since 2001, by Washington Law and Politics Magazine, has received Martindale’s Hubbell’s highest attorney rating.
 (AV – Very High to Preeminent) and has been selected as a Best Lawyer by U.S. News and World Report.

 When not practicing law, Ken travels extensively and collects Native American art, some of which is displayed at the Brewe Layman office in Everett.
 He also enjoys hiking and running.